nathansmith11170/HoloTableGame/Readme.md

 # HoloTable

 The concept of this game is to have a real time strategy simulation of using a holographic table to command space-faring vessels.

-You don't control units directly, but the scripts for unit behaviors can be edited live!
+You don't control units directly, but the scripts controlling your units can be edited live!

 Current status: drawing board, conceptual stage